Graphical combinatorics and a distributive law for modular operads: Modular operads with unit

 \subsection{{Pointed} graphical species}

 By definition, if $(S, \diamond, \zeta, \epsilon)$ is a modular operad, then the unit $ \epsilon\colon S_\S \to S_\two$ is an injective map such that

-The key point is that the combination of a unit and a contraction implies that -- as well as the structure in arity $\two$ provided by $\epsilon \colon S_\S \to S_\two$ -- modular operads are equipped with structure in arity $\nul$.
-Namely, as in (\ref{eq: unit contraction}), there is a well-defined contracted unit map is well-defined and invariant under $S_\tau \colon S_\S \to S_\S$.
+The key observation is that the combination of a unit and a contraction implies that, as well as the unit elements in arity $\two$ provided by $\epsilon \colon S_\S \to S_\two$, modular operads also have distinguished elements in arity $\nul$.
+Namely, as in (\ref{eq: unit contraction}), there is a contracted unit map $o = \zeta \circ \epsilon \colon S_\S \to S_\nul$ that satisfies

 \begin{defn} Objects of the category $\GSp$ of \emph{pointed graphical species} are triples $S_* = (S, \epsilon, o)$ (or $ (S, \epsilon^S, o^S)$) where $S$ is a graphical species and $\epsilon\colon S_\S \to S_\two$, and $o\colon S_\S \to S_\nul$ are maps satisfying conditions (\ref{eq. unit 1}) and (\ref{eq. unit 2}) above.
 Morphisms in $\GSp$ are morphisms in $\GS$ that preserve the additional structure.